Preceptorship reports

 Screening and early detection of lung cancer

-Screening and early detection of lung cancer According to the principles stated by the World Health Organisation, screening programmes are aimed at timely detection of diseases that represent important health problems and for which there are accepted treatments [1].
+According to the principles stated by the World Health Organisation, screening programmes are aimed at timely detection of diseases that represent important health problems and for which there are accepted treatments.
+Suitable and acceptable tests are required, and the cost of case finding should be economically balanced.

 Staging of lung cancer: the 8th TNM classification

-Staging of lung cancer: the 8th TNM classification In 2009, the 7th Edition of the TNM classification of malignant tumours was published [1].
+In 2009, the 7th Edition of the TNM classification of malignant tumours was published.
 The proposals for the revised T, N and M categories will be implemented in the 8th Edition that is expected for late 2016.
+These proposals have been developed by the Staging and Prognostic Factors Committee of the International Association for the Study of Lung Cancer (IASLC) based on a large prospective database.

 Treatment of lung cancer: status quo & news from ASCO 2016

-Treatment of lung cancer: status quo & news from ASCO 2016 Robert Pirker, MD, Department of Internal Medicine I, Medical University of Vienna, Austria, discussed evidence from clinical trials for the treatment of lung cancer, with a focus on the findings presented at the ASCO 2016 Congress.
+Robert Pirker, MD, Department of Internal Medicine I, Medical University of Vienna, Austria, discussed evidence from clinical trials for the treatment of lung cancer, with a focus on the findings presented at the ASCO 2016 Congress.
+As Dr. Pirker emphasised, a variety of topics was discussed at the conference, although none of the clinical trial results reported on this year have heralded fundamental changes in clinical practice.

 Disease monitoring using circulating cell-free tumour DNA